First-year focus

 The MENA Languages Placement TESTS

-The MENA Languages Placement tests will place a student in the appropriate language class from which he/she will begin work towards either fulfilling the Language Proficiency Requirement in Arabic, Hebrew, Persian, or Turkish or continuing to study to the advanced level.
-If you have questions regarding your placement, contact the instructors listed above:
+The Placement tests will place a student in the appropriate language class from which he/she will begin work towards either fulfilling the Language Proficiency Requirement in Arabic, Hebrew, or Turkish or continuing to study to the advanced level.
+Click here for more information about the Placement Tests for Arabic, Hebrew, and Turkish.

 Majoring or Minoring in MENA STUDIES